arushisingh2007/BreastCancerMLProject/README.md

-# BreastCancerMLProject
+# Utilizing Machine Learning Methods to Predict Patient Outcomes and Identify Novel Biomarkers in Breast Cancer

-Utilizing Machine Learning Methods to Predict Patient Outcomes and Identify Novel Biomarkers in Breast Cancer Subtypes The goals of this research are 1) to investigate the role that subtypes play in determining patient outcomes and 2) to use machine learning models to identify new biomarkers in breast cancer subtypes with RNA-seq data.
+The goals of this research are 1) to investigate the role that subtypes play in determining patient outcomes and 2) to use machine learning models to identify new biomarkers in breast cancer subtypes with RNA-seq data.